 The main theme of the conference was how to better leverage data to transform EHSQ and deliver more value to the business.
 In keeping with this theme, the major announcement was the launch of the EHSQ Alliance.
 Based on the notion of collective intelligence, the EHSQ Alliance is envisioned as a global network that connects companies, industries, and EHSQ professionals to share data and insights.
 These data insights can be used to improve EHSQ and business performance.
 Intelex reported signing up over 100 customers for the Alliance at the conference.
 Although this is impressive, we did pick up on customer concerns about data privacy and security, as well as limitations on the ability to use the benchmarking services due to lack of required data.

 As evidenced by this conference, Intelex continues to make clear that it intends to be a leader in the EHS and Quality management software spaces.
 It is one of a handful of vendors that visibly promotes solutions to support the concept of integrated EHSQ management, and the EHSQ Summit was positive move to elevate the discussion from software and IT to business value.
 The EHSQ Alliance is an ambitious undertaking in which Intelex is striving to lead in the application of data science and advanced analytics, not only within its individual customer organizations but for performance improvement across a broader ecosystem.
 We see these initiatives as consistent with the LNS Research Operational Excellence and Digital Transformation frameworks, and ones that help differentiate Intelex from the pack.

-Tags: Enterprise Resource Planning (ERP), Industrial Internet of Things (IIoT), Digital Transformation, #MondayMusings, Cloud, Enterprise Quality Management System (EQMS), Environment, Health and Safety (EHS)
+Tags: Enterprise Resource Planning (ERP), Industrial Internet of Things (IIoT), Industrial Transformation / Digital Transformation, #MondayMusings, Cloud, Enterprise Quality Management System (EQMS), Environment, Health and Safety (EHS)